Need fresh thinking? Help is a few keystrokes away.

 The best healthcare branding will be for naught if consumers don't see it, digest the message and take action.
 Medical brand businesses can spend a lot of money developing logos, advertisements, websites and public relations campaigns, but if they go unseen they might as well have never existed.

 Enter the full-service agency with skilled healthcare industry media planner and buyer.
-These are the accomplished professionals who dig deep into the behaviors and media consumption habits of audiences in order to figure out how to reach them by developing an effective healthcare marketing strategy.
+These are the accomplished professionals who dig deep into the behaviors and media consumption habits of audiences to figure out how to reach them by developing an effective healthcare marketing strategy.
 Where do target markets live and what media do they prefer?
 What is the most effective media mix?

 With so many different media competing for consumer attention, it's more difficult than ever to break through the clutter and get noticed.
-This is especially difficult for healthcare. which must often contend with communicating highly complex subjects.
-From health insurance plans to hospitals, healthcare companies have long been challenged with reaching consumers in a measurable way.
+This is especially difficult for healthcare, which must often contend with communicating highly complex subjects.
+From health insurance plans to hospitals, healthcare companies have long been challenged with marketing campaigns which reach consumers in a measurable way.

-To make the healthcare media planning/buying job a little easier, LAVIDGE commissioned a groundbreaking survey of consumers throughout the Southwest to take some of the guesswork out of selecting media.
+To make the healthcare media planning/buying job a little easier, LAVIDGE commissioned a groundbreaking survey of consumers throughout the Southwest to take some of the guesswork out of selecting media for your target audience.

 Nielsen has reported that TV viewership is declining.
 And TIME said that "the long-prognosticated death of TV may be happening before our eyes."
 This might be true, but don't tell that to our survey respondents.
 When it comes to their preferred media to receive healthcare information, TV is king.

 Maybe we shouldn't have been surprised, but the dominance of television even caught us, a healthcare marketing agency, a little off guard.
 85.4% of those surveyed ranked TV highest for healthcare marketing.
 And it wasn't even close.
 At 70.8%, direct mail was a distant second.
 That's remarkable, too, but more on that later.